sudeepthi59o/sudeepthi59o.github.io/content/about/_index.md

 #authorImage : "images/about/profile.jpg"
 ---

 **Hi, I'm Sudeepthi.**
 I'm a second-year Master's student in Computer Science at Indiana University, passionate about building intelligent and scalable systems.
-My experience spans software development, AI, machine learning, big data, and cloud technologies.
-Explore the Projects page to see what I’ve been working on.
+My experience spans software development, AI, machine learning, big data, and cloud technologies, where I focus on turning complex problems into practical solutions.
+Outside of tech, you can usually find me reading fiction, traveling, trying new foods, or experimenting with new recipes in the kitchen.

+Check out the Projects page to see what I’ve been working on.

 I'm actively seeking full-time opportunities starting **June 2025**.